azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nestingTemplates.md

   title: Using objects and arrays as parameters or resources
 next:
   url: http://aka.ms/armtemplates
   title: Placeholder - links to GitHub templates
+published: false
 ---

 <div class="warning">WARNING: This page is a work in progress</div>